Information for Survivors of Sexual Assault

 New York State Department of Health Rape Crisis Program

-To find a Rape Crisis program and a rape crisis counselor near you, call this number anytime.
-Your call is free and private.
+To find a rape crisis program and a rape crisis counselor near you, please click here.

 New York State Coalition Against Domestic Violence (NYSCADV)